MelodiousMeadow/zw_portfolio/README.md

-## Data Analyst Portfolio
+## Data Insights Portfolio

-Hello and welcome, I'm Zoë!
-As a data analyst, I specialize in blending qualitative observations with quantitative analysis to uncover deeper insights and fuel data-driven strategies that lead to impactful decisions.
+Hi there, I'm Zoë!
+As a data analyst, I combine qualitative insights with quantitative analysis to reveal valuable insights and drive data-informed strategies that lead to impactful decisions.

 ### My Projects: